Tyron Woodley Calls Out Conor McGregor For A Fight

 — CelebStarzNews (@CelebStarzNews) March 22, 2019

 McGregor has requested a few fights with other competitors since he started negotiating his comeback with the UFC.
 However, Woodley was never on that list of requests.
 Instead, McGregor asked to do battle with Cowboy Cerrone, Nate Diaz, and he also wants another go at Khabib Nurmagomedov.
-Woodley anticipates that none of McGregor’s requested fights will happen quickly, so McGregor should really consider the match with Woodley.
+Woodley anticipates that none of McGregor’s requested fights will happen quickly, so he should really consider the match with Woodley.

 “I’m dead…[serious].
 I didn’t think about that until you just said it but I’m like, okay, he wants to fight Cerrone – never been a champion.
 He wants to fight Nate Diaz – never been a champion.
 He wants a rematch of Khabib immediately, so do I. I don’t look like I’m getting an immediate rematch so it looks like we dangling around Conor.
 Come get this smoke,” Woodley said, according to MMA Fighting.